Umayyad invasion of Gaul: Umayyad conquest of Septimania

-By 716, under the pressure of the Umayyad Caliphate from the south, the Kingdom of the Visigoths had been rapidly reduced to the province of Narbonensis (Septimania), a region which corresponds approximately to the modern Languedoc-Roussillon.
+By 716, under the pressure of the Umayyad Caliphate from the south, the Kingdom of the Visigoths had been rapidly reduced to a rump state in the province of Narbonensis (Septimania), a region which corresponds approximately to the modern Languedoc-Roussillon.
 In 713 the Visigoths of Septimania elected Ardo as king.
 He ruled from Narbonne.
 In 717, the Umayyads under al-Hurr ibn Abd al-Rahman al-Thaqafi crossed the Pyrenees for the first time on a reconnaissance mission.
 The following campaign of conquest in Septimania lasted three years.
 Late Muslims sources, such as Ahmad al-Maqqari, describe Musa ibn Nusayr (712–714) as leading an expedition to the Rhône at the far east of the Visigothic kingdom, but these are not reliable.

 The next Umayyad governor, al-Samh, crossed the Pyrenees in 719 and conquered Narbonne (Arbuna to the Arabs) in that year or the following (720).
 According to the Chronicle of Moissac, the inhabitants of the city were slaughtered.
 The fall of the city ended the seven-year reign of Ardo and with it the Visigothic kingdom, but Visigothic nobles continued to hold the Septimanian cities of Carcassonne and Nîmes.
-Nevertheless, al-Samh established garrisons in Septimania (721), intending to incorporate it permanently into al-Andalus.
+Nevertheless, al-Samh established garrisons in Septimania in 721, intending to incorporate it permanently into the territories of al-Andalus.

-However, the Umayyad tide was temporarily halted in the large-scale Battle of Toulouse (721), when al-Samh (Zama to the Christian chronicles) was killed by Odo of Aquitaine.
-In general terms the Gothic Septimania surrendered to the Muslims in favourable conditions for them, allowing the Umayyads to rule the region with the conditioned support of the local population and the Gothic nobles.
+However, the Umayyad tide was temporarily halted by the large-scale Battle of Toulouse (721), when al-Samh (Zama in the Christian chronicles) was killed by Odo of Aquitaine.
+Despite the defeat at Toulouse, the Umayyads still controlled Narbonne and had a strong military presence in Septimania.
+The Umayyads were far from their core territory in Iberia and needed local support so they offered the local Gothic nobles favorable terms and some autonomy in exchange for tribute and recognition of Umayyad authority.
+The Visigothic resistance was fragmented and weakened after years of war and the loss of their king.
+For many Gothic nobles, the agreement was preferable to continued war or subjugation by the Franks or Aquitanians, who were also regional rivals.
+As a result, many of the Gothic nobles of the Visigothic rump state in Septimania aligned themselves with the Muslims.

-In 725, his successor, Anbasa ibn Suhaym al-Kalbi, besieged the city of Carcassonne, which had to agree to give half of its territory, pay tribute, and make an offensive and defensive alliance with Muslim forces.
-Nîmes and all the other main Septimanian cities fell too under the sway of the Umayyads.
+In 725, al-Samh's successor, Anbasa ibn Suhaym al-Kalbi, moved against Gothic nobles resisting surrender.
+The city of Carcassonne was besieged and its Gothic ruler forced to cede half of his territory, pay tribute, and make an offensive and defensive alliance with Muslim forces.
+The Gothic rulers of Nîmes and the other resisting Septimanian cities also eventually fell under the sway of the Umayyads.
 In the 720s the savage fighting, the massacres and destruction particularly affecting the Ebro valley and Septimania unleashed a flow of refugees who mainly found shelter in southern Aquitaine across the Pyrenees, and Provence.

 Sometime during this period, the Berber commander Uthman ibn Naissa ("Munuza") became governor of the Cerdanya (also including a large swathe of present-day Catalonia).
 By that time, resentment against Arab rulers was growing within the Berber troops.